 Buckingham Palace, one of several palaces owned by the British Royal family, is one of the major tourist attractions in London.
 The Changing of the Guard in front of the palace always attracts plenty of spectators.

 The original building was constructed as a countryhouse in 1705 by the duke of Buckingham, John Sheffield.
 King George III bought the house in 1761 for his wife and had it altered by William Chambers.

-A part of the palace is still used by the Royal family.
-A flag is hoisted each time the Queen is in the Palace.
+A part of the palace is still used by the Royal family and is the official residence of King Charles III, who, in November 2022, moved from his former home at Clarence House to Buckingham Palace.
+A flag is hoisted each time King Charles III is in the palace.
 The palace is not only home to the royal family, there are also a number of staff members living here.
 The palace has about six hundred rooms, including a throne room, a ballroom, picture gallery and even a swimming pool.